cdancette/vqa-cp-leaderboard/README.rst

             <details><summary>Summary</summary>

         They formalize the ensembling framwork from RUBi_ and LMH_ using the causality framework.

+        .. raw:: html

             </details>